 - Additional tasking includes receiving, pricing, and merchandising daily delivery orders with one hundred percent turnover rates.

-- Staying “on brand” but also understanding customer preferences while exercising judgment when deviating from company directive in order to appeal to specific customer base.
+- Staying “on brand” but also understanding customer preferences while exercising judgment when deviating from company directives in order to appeal to a specific customer base.

 - Constructing, painting, setting up, and installation of various fixtures and signs.

 - Recognized daily by store managers for outstanding performance.